ubc-systopia/netshaper/README.md

   system will support per peer.
 As minesVPN currently supports only 1 peer at a time, the system will initialise exactly  `maxStreamsPerPeer`  number of queue pairs.
+- `appName` is the name of this instance of the application (used as key for creating/accessing shared memory between the shaped and unshaped components)
-- `shapedSender` is a json object containing the parameters to configure the shapedSender component
+- `shapedClient` is a json object containing the parameters to configure the shapedClient component
-- `unshapedReceiver` is a json object containing the parameters to configure the unshapedReceiver component
+- `unshapedServer` is a json object containing the parameters to configure the unshapedServer component

-#### shapedReceiver
+#### shapedServer

 - `serverCert` is the path to the server certificate file
 - `serverKey` is the path to the server key file